With the recent snowfalls and severely cold temperatures to hit the country, our joints tend to suffer more than usual!

 2. Get comfort from warm water

 We all know that soaking in a nice bath helps ease the aches and pains in our bodies.
 The warming effect from the water allows muscles to move more freely and they are less likely to stiffen up.
-Swimming in a heated pool also has great benefits to soothing the muscle and joints, not only will the warm water help ease them its is also great exercise for keeping them moving.
+Even if you just have a foot or bath soak, it can help warm up those joints.
+Swimming in a heated pool also has great benefits to soothing the muscle and joints, not only will the warm water help ease them it is also a great exercise for keeping them moving.

 3. Exercise Inside

-A lot of people tend to associate exercise with being an outdoor activity, however this is not the case.
-There are many exercises we can do from the comfort of our own home and its doesn’t have to be timely or intense.
+A lot of people tend to associate exercise with being an outdoor activity, however, this is not the case.
+There are many exercises we can do from the comfort of our own home and it doesn’t have to be timely or intense.
 Keeping our bodies moving during cold weather will not only keep us fit it will also help with blood circulation and keeping ourselves warm.

 Plan your own indoor exercises routine and keep the body moving.